 Our approach to the fall semester

 We know that there will be some students who are unable to participate in person because of health reasons or travel restrictions.
-Faculty and advisors will work to ensure that those students can complete their core required courses over the course of the academic year and stay on track with their academic progress.
+Faculty and advisors have worked to ensure that those students can complete their core required courses over the course of the academic year and stay on track with their academic progress.
 This includes offering some remote participation options for core courses (such as discussion sections) and finding remote substitutions.
-We also plan to offer a small number of fully remote electives for the fall term.
+We will also offer a small number of fully remote electives for the fall term.

-We’ll do similar work for faculty, GSIs, and staff teams—taking care of folks for whom this pandemic has had differential consequences and building on the many innovations we’ve developed this past year for delivering on our mission.
+We’ve done similar work for faculty, GSIs, and staff teams—taking care of folks for whom this pandemic has had differential consequences and building on the many innovations we’ve developed over the last year and a half for delivering on our mission.

 Please email firstname.lastname@example.org with any questions, concerns, or issues.